Web Authentication Working Group Charter

 This charter is written in accordance with the W3C Process Document (Section 3.4, Votes).

-To promote the widest adoption of Web standards, W3C Recommendations have a Royalty-Free IP commitment from Working Group participants, which operate under the W3C Patent Policy (5 February 2004 Version).
+To promote the widest adoption of Web standards, W3C Recommendations have a Royalty-Free IP commitment from Working Group participants under the W3C Patent Policy.
 The W3C Patent Policy Implementation details the disclosure obligations for this group.

 This Working Group will use the W3C Document License for all its deliverables.

 This charter has been created according to section 5 of the Process Document.
 In the event of a conflict between this document or the provisions of any charter and the W3C Process, the W3C Process shall take precedence.

 The following table lists details of all changes from the initial charter, per the W3C Process Document (section 5.2.3):